Striking Balance in Salary Negotiations | Wealth of Geeks

 Salary negotiation can be one of the hardest parts of starting a new job.
 Some people overdo it and alienate prospective employers, while others feel too timid to assert their worth.
 Finding the right balance between pushy and pushover can impress interviewers and get a person the salary they deserve.

-Many people struggle to communicate their salary demands; in fact, one survey found 58% of American respondents accepted offers without bargaining.
-At the same time, 85% of those who did negotiate got at least some of what they asked for.
-Employers will often make a first offer with room for improvement, as they must be ready for counter-offers.
+Many people struggle to communicate their salary demands.
+But employers will often make a first offer with room for improvement, in order to leave room for potential counter-offers.

 Salary negotiation can majorly impact financial well-being because the gains will compound over time.
 Getting the hang of effective negotiation makes it easier to enter a new workplace confident and on the right track.